Stability in Online Assignment Games: Missing proofs

 Else, $a_{i,j} = a_j$.
 If $\mu_i = i$ and $\mu_j = j$, then $\algodemi$ would have match them.
 Thus at least one of them is matched.
 If $j$ is matched, then $v_j(\allocation) = \frac{a_j}{2}$ and thus $u_i(\allocation) + v_j(\allocation) \geq v_j(\allocation) \geq \frac{a_j}{2} = \frac{a_{i,j}}{2}$.
 Otherwise, $i$ is matched and $a_{\mu_i} \geq a_{j}$, as $j$ is unmatched and $\algodemi$ did not match $i$ and $j$.
 Thus, $u_i(\allocation) + v_j(\allocation) \geq u_i(\allocation) = \frac{a_{\mu_i}}{2} \geq \frac{a_{j}}{2} = \frac{a_{i,j}}{2}$.

 Thus, $\kappa^{\text{post}}(\algodemi, \Gamma) = \kappa(\allocation) \geq \frac{1}{2}$.

 Furthermore, as proved in \citet{aggarwal2011online}, no better ratio can be obtained for $\lambda^{\text{post}}$.
 This can be seen on the instances represented in \Cref{fig:counter_example_VW_post} where, whatever the way an algorithm matches $\ia$ with a positive probability, on one of the two instances, the outputted allocation will be $\frac{1}{2}$-optimal.
-And the same result happens if $\ia$ is never matched.
-This conclude the proof, using Proposition \ref{prop:post_bounds_ante_bounds_worst}.
+Moreover, the same result holds if $\ia$ is never matched.

+Finally, to obtain the upper bound for $\kappa^{\text{ante}}$, we take multiple independent instances of \Cref{fig:counter_example_VW_post} so that with high probability, on at least one of the sub-instances, $\kappa$ will be $\frac{1}{2}$.
+The formal construction of this instances is similar to the one of the proof of Proposition \ref{prop:kappa_guarantees_edge_weighted_free_disposal}.
+We conclude the proof by using Proposition \ref{prop:post_bounds_ante_bounds_worst}.

 \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:kappa_guarantees_edge_weighted_free_disposal}]

 Let $\ALG$ be an algorithm for the edge-weighted with free disposal setting.
 Let $l\in\mathbb N^*$ and $W \in \mathbb{R}^*_+$.
 Let us consider the instance $\Gamma^{begin}_{W, l}$ as \begin{itemize} \item $B = \{\ia_1, \ia_2, \dots, \ia_l\}$ \item $S = \{\ja_1, \jb_1, \ja_2, \jb_2, \dots, \ja_l, \jb_l\}$ \item for $k\in\{1, \dots, l\}$, $a_{\ia_k, \ja_k} = a_{\ia_k, \jb_k} = 1$ \item $a = 0$ elsewhere \item buyers arrives in the order $\ia_1, \ia_2, \dots, \ia_l$. \end{itemize}